 file, or a component defined locally in current file.
 Since author files usually won’t have components defined or may be one component defined, in general we do not have this issue.

-As long as we support any feature like alias, we will have to review FPM.ftd
+As long as we support any feature like alias, we will have to review FASTN.ftd

 to see the symbol’s full name.
-The only way to avoid jumping to FPM.ftd
+The only way to avoid jumping to FASTN.ftd

 to understand each component used, is to not use auto import or dependency alias feature, and put explicit import on top of each file.